lakshita-kalra/Canteen-Webdev/README.md

 4. Open frontend

-You can open index.html in your browser or run it using a local server (like Live Server in VS Code).

 🚀 Usage

 Login as Customer or Staff.
 Customers can browse menu items and place orders.
 Orders are sent to the backend for processing.
 Staff can view and update order status.
 Bills are generated automatically and stored.

 🔮 Future Scope

 Integrate secure online payment gateways (UPI, Paytm, Cards).
 Add real-time notifications for order updates.
 Implement AI-based item recommendations.
 Create analytics dashboard for admin to monitor sales and top items.
 Support multi-canteen management under one platform.

 👨‍💻 Contributors